FindMySchool LogoFindMySchool

 Tysoe CofE Primary School combines a small-school feel with results that sit among the strongest in England, and it pairs that with a coherent Church ethos that shows up in daily routines, responsibility, and service.
 It suits families who want high academic expectations, a values-led approach, and a community-facing village primary, and who can engage early with a competitive admissions process.
 The limiting factor is usually entry, not the quality of what follows.

-The evidence points to a strong school.
+The evidence points to a positive school.
 The most recent Ofsted inspection (January 2024) judged it Good overall, with Outstanding for Behaviour and attitudes.
-Key Stage 2 outcomes also sit among the highest in England, including 90% reaching the expected standard in reading, writing and maths in 2024.
+In the 2024-25 / 2025 Key Stage 2 dataset, 70% reached the expected standard in reading, writing and maths, with stronger subject indicators in reading and mathematics.

 This is a state school with no tuition fees.
 Families should budget for the usual school costs such as uniform, trips, and optional clubs, plus wraparound care if needed.